pytorch/xla/experimental/torch_xla2/README.md

 env = torch_xla2.default_env()
 ```
-Then, execute the instiation of the model, as well as evaluation of model,
+Then, execute the instantiation of the model, as well as evaluation of model,
 using `env` as a context manager:

 ```python